ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

 # END NOTE

 So there you have it. yo is available from the link above.
-For a humorous touch, I also added the same functionality for `ruhroh` and `doh` in the yo package.
-So try it out!!
+It works especially well with tibbles.
+For a personal touch, I also added the same functionality for `ruhroh` and `doh` in the yo package.
+I'll let you figure out which TV-characters these emulate.